-Syntax elements Description file-specifier is the name of the file with which the trigger will be associated.
-This can be a file data section, a file dictionary or an account's master dictionary. trigger-name The name of the trigger subroutine.
-This must be a catalogued DataBasic subroutine in the MD of the account containing the file. trigger-type The type of trigger - one of the following: WRITE or PRE-WRITE Run the trigger routine before writing a file item.
+file-specifier file with which the trigger will be associated.
+This section, a file dictionary or an account's master trigger-name The name of the trigger subroutine.
+This must be a cataloged DataBasic subroutine in the MD of the account containing the file. trigger-type The type of trigger - one of the following: WRITE or PRE-W RITE Run the trigger routine before writing a file item.
 POST-WRITE Run the trigger routine after writing a file item.
-DELETE or PRE-DELETE

-Syntax elements Description

-Run the trigger routine before deleting an item

-from the file.

-POST-DELETE Run the trigger routine after deleting an

-item from the file.
+DELETE or PRE- DELETE Run the trigger routine before deleting an item from the file.
+POST-DELETE Run the trigger routine after deleting an item from the file.